-- Establishment of a rational set of diagnostic guidelines for the investigation of patients with encephalitis.
-Overall, the use of standardized guidelines and algorithms has been shown to reduce morbidity and mortality in other fields of medicine, and we are investigating whether our guidelines will improve outcomes in patients with encephalitis.
+Our team is leading efforts to develop diagnostic guidelines that will improve outcomes in patients with encephalitis.
+The use of standardized guidelines and algorithms has been shown to reduce morbidity and mortality in other fields of medicine.

-- Methods to identify new organisms that cause encephalitis.
-Over 60% of the time, the specific cause of encephalitis cannot be determined.
-We are working with several groups to identify novel pathogens that cause encephalitis.
-Identifying these novel organisms is the first step toward developing effective treatments.
+In more than 60% of cases, the specific cause of encephalitis cannot be determined.
+We are working with several groups to identify new microorganisms that cause encephalitis, which is the first step to developing effective treatments.

 Survivors of encephalitis are left with numerous debilitating symptoms, which are not well studied.
 We are carrying out large-scale studies in patients who have recovered from acute encephalitis in order to characterize symptoms and identify targets for treatment.